itf/led-curtain-2/README.md

 [] frame update / audio update done outside the ui, so it can be called from isolate

 [] add previous pattern to pattern input

+[] add code to run on a raspberry pi, communicating with the LED strips

+[] create save with arguments and default arguments

+[] make it possible to save functions.